 2. Make sure that Samsung Kies is installed on your PC.
-If not, Download and install the Samsung USB Driver: Download
+If not, Download and install the Samsung USB drivers.

-3. Make sure that your phones’s battery level is not less than 70 percent.
+3. Make sure that your phones’ battery level is not less than 70 percent.

-Having taking care of all the precautions, you are now ready to root you phone.
+Having taken care of all the precautions, you are now ready to root your phone.
 Just follow the simple steps given below and you will have a rooted Samsung Galaxy S2.

 - Download and extract the Odin3-v1.85: Download